The Hawaiian Islands

 miles per hour you may want to stay away.
 Exploring the park takes at least 1 full

 day, more if you want to do some hiking.
-See our discussion forums for up to date
+Pollution can be a problem when the winds

 Kauai

-beaches.
+Kauai is defined by its spectacular scenery and laid back personality.
+The island offers many uncrowded and secluded beaches.
 Like the residents of other islands, Kauaians welcome tourism but are deathly afraid of anything that could spoil the island, which, incidentally, includes everything.
 A popular bumper sticker reads “If you love Kauai, send your friends to Maui.”

 Kauai’s north shore features beautiful mountain scenery and a host of hidden beaches.
 Although sparsely populated (perhaps 6000 residents in all the towns?), the area boasts an excellent infrastructure thanks to tourism with many dining and shopping options.
 In the winter the area receives quite a lot of rain, and far away storms send big waves to the coast – great for surfing but rendering many snorkeling and swimming spots unusable.